ryanburgess/engineer-manager/README.md

  * [Managing challenging people](https://leaddev.com/team/managing-challenging-people) - A useful article with insights into managing challenging people.
  * [Lift-Off — Accelerating Innovation](https://medium.com/@eeiswerth/lift-off-accelerating-innovation-45b025795c14) - A good article on how to think about improving innovation in a team.
  * [How To Be Successful](https://blog.samaltman.com/how-to-be-successful) - Some insighful perspectives shared on what it means to be successful.
+ * [Questionable advice: “my boss says we don’t need any engineering managers.
+Is he right?”](https://charity.wtf/2024/01/05/questionable-advice-my-boss-says-we-dont-need-any-engineering-managers-is-he-right/) - Some interesting takes on hierarchy and why or why not you may need managers
+ * [Are you a bottleneck in your team?](https://princiya.com/blog/do-not-be-a-bottleneck/) - Thoughts on how you can avoid being a bottleneck for your team
+ * [How to find great engineers](https://adamconrad.dev/blog/how-to-find-great-engineers/) - Hiring tips for building a strong team

 ## Newsletters
  * [Software Lead Weekly](http://softwareleadweekly.com/)